damxaq/Chat-App/README.md

 - messages are encrypted and decrypted on client side
 - new messages are displayed in real time
 - contacts cards are refreshing their contact data, and previews of last messages
-- chat room is showing time of messages, but only if there is some time passed between messages
+- chat room is displaying messages date, but only if there is some time passed between them
 - messages are displayed in ammount of 20, but it can be increased by "load more" button
-- the app is fully responsive
+- fully responsive